morethegr8/Dishwasher_Controller/README.md

 This is a custom firmware for Atmel controller based Control Board made for Dishwasher (Electrolux/Hobart hood type).
 It uses the Atmel Studio for ATMEGA328P framework and a number of 3rd party libraries.

+## Contribute

+There are several ways to contribute to Dishwasher development.
+You can contribute to the repository by doing:

+* Pull requests (fixes, enhancements, new features... are very welcome)
+* Documentation (I reckon I'm bad at it)
+* Testing (filing issues or help resolving them, they take a lot of time and sometimes I don't have the required hardware to test them all)

+And of course you can always buy me a beer, coffee, tea,... via the donation button below.

 ## Supported hardware

 ## License